conda-forge/basemap-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `basemap` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `basemap, basemap-data, basemap-data-hires` can be installed with `conda`:

 ```
-conda install basemap
+conda install basemap basemap-data basemap-data-hires
 ```

 or with `mamba`:

 ```
-mamba install basemap
+mamba install basemap basemap-data basemap-data-hires
 ```

 It is possible to list all of the versions of `basemap` available on your platform with `conda`: